 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Discover the Illuissat Icefjord, a UNESCO World Heritage Site
+- Visit the Illuissat Icefjord, a UNESCO World Heritage Site

-- Transfer airport to ship in Kangerlussuaq & ship to airport Cambridge Bay
+- Transfer airport to ship in Kangerlussuaq & ship to airport in Cambridge Bay

-- Overnight in Montreal after the voyage including breakfast
+- Overnight stay in Edmonton post-voyage including breakfast

 - Wind and water-resistant jacket

 - Landings with small boats and activities on board and ashore

 - Professional English-speaking Expedition team that provide lectures as well as accompanying landings and activities